When should you add yourself to the payroll system?

 - In the US, any company registered as a corporation in which individuals own stock must include all staff on the payroll.
 This ensures you pay social security, Medicare, and federal and state income taxes.

 - Your company may be an S Corporation.
-That means shareholders receive income from the company and treat this as personal income.
+That means stockholders receive income from the company and treat this as personal income.
 If so, you can take income as a dividend or as a draw, in addition to payroll.

 - In both cases, the IRS requires that you earn reasonable compensation through payroll in comparison to others in similar jobs.
 The IRS may want to take a closer look if it feels you are using draws instead of payroll in order to avoid taxes.